joehunterdev/chord-finder/readme.md

     351 possible chord variations
 the sharp (♯), the flat (♭) and the natural (♮).

+  Scenario:
+    - C Eb e () app should try to find the chord name by swithing bass note

+    This chord is Eb6sus2\C (Borader chord finding by switching bass note)

+    consonants:
+    pleasing or  sound.
+    dissonant sound:
+    jarring or

 #### Programmer Notes
 -  [Enums !] https://www.sohamkamani.com/javascript/enums/?utm_content=cmp-true)